lucaslehnert/rlutils/README.md

 rlutils is tested on python 3.5, 3.6, 3.7, and 3.8.

-This package can be installed by cloning this repository and then installing it using pip:
+This package can be installed using pip:

 ```
 pip install rlutils